webspresso

 loggingHTTP logging (on by default in development).

-timeoutString duration ('30s') or false — uses connect-timeout.
+timeoutString duration ('30s') or false — request timeout middleware (sets req.timedout for error pages).

 errorPagesnotFound, serverError, timeout — handler fn or template path.